How Long To Keep Baby Clothes and Equipment

 how-to-save-heirloom-baby-clothes.jpg

-• Large furniture like cribs, changing tables, and rocker--IF you plan to have more.
+• Large furniture-like cribs, changing tables, and rocker — IF you plan to have more children

-Here is an excellent article on preserving baby clothes and other keepsake textiles.
+Here is an excellent guide for preserving baby clothes and other keepsake textiles.

 how-long-should-I-keep-my-babys-car-seat.jpg

-How Do You Know If Baby Equipment Is Too Old To Keep?
+How To Tell If Baby Equipment Is Too Old To Keep

 Sign up for free recall alerts from the Consumer Safety Protection Agency.
 Check your baby equipment for recalls.